Simulation of Lindblad equations for quarkonium in the quark-gluon plasma: Numerical simulation

 The system is prepared on a one-dimensional lattice with $N_x=255$ points with $\Delta x=1/M$ and the wave functions satisfy the periodic boundary condition.
 The origin $x=0$ is located at the center (the 128th lattice point) and the singular behavior of $U(r)\sim -\alpha/r$ is tamed by a cutoff $1/|x|\to 1/\sqrt{x^2+x_c^2}\equiv 1/|x|_{\rm reg}$ with $x_c=1/M$.
 Two different initial conditions (ICs) are adopted,

 where $\psi_s^{(i)} \ (i=0,1,2,\cdots)$ denotes the singlet ground state ($i=0$) or an excited state ($i\geq 1$) in the screened potential \eqref{eq:UG_model}.
 Note that only the ground state is bound in our screened potential in one dimension.
-The size of the wave packet $\psi_o^{\rm wp}(x)$ is $a = \frac{0.2}{\sqrt{2}} \cdot \frac{1}{(4/3)M\alpha_s}$.
+The size of the wave packet $\psi_o^{\rm wp}(x)$ is $a = \frac{0.2}{\sqrt{2}} \cdot \frac{1}{(4/3)M\alpha}$.
+The wave functions are plotted in the Fig.~\ref{fig:initial}.
 These initial conditions are motivated by two limiting scenarios for the initial conditions of the quarkonium in heavy-ion collisions --- the bound state formation time is short enough (IC~1) and is too long (IC~2) compared to the initialization time.
 The IC~2 is similar to some of the initial conditions used in \cite{Casalderrey-Solana:2012yfo, Brambilla:2016wgg, Brambilla:2017zei} and is based on the fact that the heavy quark pair production takes place locally by initial hard processes and mainly in the octet channel \cite{Cho:1995vh, Cho:1995ce}.